-Food security was deemed a human right back in 1948 and today our planet is still able to produce enough food to feed our global population and yet for a third year in a row, world hunger has increased (1).
+Food security was deemed a human right back in 1948.
+Today, our planet is still able to produce enough food to feed our global population and yet for a third year in a row, world hunger has increased (1).
 In Canada, almost 10% of our population is food insecure, meaning they do not have access to sufficient, safe and nutritious food to meet their dietary needs for a healthy lifestyle (2).

 This news is disheartening, but the best response to bad news is to learn more about it and then, to take action.